ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 python intro_to_tasks.py
 ```

+This script introduces two examples of the task dependency usecases.
-This script spawns five tasks, assigns task ids from task[0] to task[4],
+The first example simply spawns two tasks, assigns task ids of task[0] and
-and each of them prints its task ID.
-In this case, a task waits on tasks
+task[1], respectively, and each of them prints its task ID.
+This script
-having small indices through Parla task dependency decorator.
+specifies that task[1] depends on task[1] through Parla task dependency
-This script waits for completion of the last priority task.
+decorator.
+Therefore, task[1] will not run until task[0] completes.

-The below is outputs of the example.
+The below is outputs of the first example.

 ```
-Task[ 0 ]
-Task[ 1 ]
-Task[ 2 ]
-Task[ 3 ]
-Task[ 4 ]
+Task dependnecy: T[0] -> T[1] [START]
+  Task[0]
+  Task[1]
+Task dependency: T[0] -> T[1] [DONE]
 ```

-Let's break down and understand this script line by line.
+Let's break down and understand the first example line by line.
 In this lesson, we will skip lines explained by previous lessons.

 First, line 3: